Wondering how the Beautycounter Compensation Plan works? This post explains it!

 Beyond earning money, there are a lot of benefits to being a consultant:

-- Getting a discount on safer and high performing products – my wallet and skin is thankful for this! 🙂 I’m especially grateful for safe skin care since I got pregnant!
+- Getting a discount on safer and high performing products – my wallet and skin is thankful for this!
+I was especially grateful for safer skin care when I got pregnant

 - Become a leader – This has been so much more fulfilling than I anticipated.
 I love helping other consultants reach their goals.